 Hire a professional

-Goose prevention and removal is a time-consuming effort, and you have more important things to do than run around your yard shaking a laundry detergent bottle.
+Goose prevention and control is a time-consuming effort, and you have more important things to do than run around your yard shaking a laundry detergent bottle.
 Hiring experts (like us!) is a great way to have the goose problem taken care of while you focus on other important business tasks.

-Humane Goose Removal
+Humane Goose Control

 Go Geese Go will evict your “resident” geese and run off any “transient” birds that stop by without touching or harming them.
 We’ll visit your property twice per day with our highly trained herding dogs – border collies that instinctively use their eyes to stalk their prey.
 Believing the dogs to be predators, the geese will learn to stay away and find a